incisrdg/BB510-610_fall_2025/README.md

 Tamarind Bio: https://app.tamarind.bio/app

 Colab: https://colab.research.google.com/

 ## Legend

 📚: link to the reference books

 ➡️: link to the example structures

+✅: required actions

-## 🪄 Pop-up quizzes
+## Pop-up quizzes
-🔮 There will be pop-up quizzes during the first five minutes of each lesson, not for grading, but to help recall the key points from the previous week.
+🔮 There will be pop-up quizzes during the first five minutes of select lessons, not for grading, but to help recall the key points from the previous week.
 Highly recommend you join the pop-up quizzes, they will be fun!

 🍀 Pop-up quizzes are a fun way to collect some extra points in this course.

-(There will be no pop-up quizzes in the first two weeks!)

-## 📝 Workshops and reports
+## Workshops and reports

-💻 There will be workshop sessions in the second half of the lessons during certain weeks, including weeks 6, 7, and 8.
+There will be workshop sessions in the second half of select lessons, including weeks 6, 7, 8, 9 and 12.
 During the class hours, you are expected to work on the given problems and begin writing your reports.
-Do not worry if you are unable to finish your reports during class hours, you will have time until the end of the day to send them to my email.
-(Please do not forget to bring your computers to the workshop sessions!)
+Do not worry if you are not able to finish your reports during class hours, you will have time until the end of the day to send them to my email.
+Please do not forget to bring your computers to the workshop sessions! 💻

 ❗️ These workshops and reports are the main actions through which you will earn points for this course.
 There is no MT or final exam, so please pay attention to your reports.